BRIAN ANDERSON CV + AWARDS

 I have worked on several video projects with Radio Stations Original 106 in Aberdeen and Wave 102 in Dundee.
 I have also worked on Video Projects with the Evening Express and Press And Journal Newspapers in Aberdeen.

-I have 5 High Definition video cameras together with Radio Microphone systems and 2 video edit suits capable of broadcast quality editing, one of which runs from a laptop. and can travel with me anywhere.
+I have 4K video cameras together with radio microphones and video edit systems capable of broadcast quality editing, one of which runs from a laptop. and can travel with me anywhere.

 Photography and video currently occupy most of my time and I am particularly interested in video as a medium of storytelling.